ministryofjustice/payforlegalaid-tests/README.md

 2. For that repository, run `mvn clean install` this is to ensure there is a payforlegalaid jar in your local ./m2
 3. Checkout this repository
 4. Run `mvn clean compile`
+5. Run `mvn test` to run the Cucumber tests